Bill Murray: Feuds and misconduct allegation

 Murray has been known for his mood swings, leading Dan Aykroyd to refer to him as "The Murricane".
-Murray has said of his reputation: "I remember a friend said to me a while back: 'You have a reputation.'
-And I said: 'What?'
-And he said: 'Yeah, you have a reputation of being difficult to work with.'
+Murray has said "a friend said to me: 'You have a reputation of being difficult to work with.'
 But I only got that reputation from people I didn't like working with, or people who didn't know how to work, or what work is.
-Jim, Wes and Sofia, they know what it is to work, and they understand how you're supposed to treat people."
-In the book Live from New York: An Uncensored History of Saturday Night Live, Chevy Chase recalls being confronted by Murray shortly before an SNL broadcast in 1978, in which Chase had returned to guest host.
+Jim, Wes and Sofia, they know what it is to work."

+In the book Live from New York: An Uncensored History of Saturday Night Live, Chevy Chase recalls being confronted by Murray shortly before a broadcast in 1978, in which Chase had returned to guest host.
 Murray later said of the incident, "It was an Oedipal thing, a rupture.
 Because we all felt mad he had left us, and somehow I was the anointed avenging angel, who had to speak for everyone.
 But Chevy and I are friends now.
 It's all fine."
 The two went on to star together in Caddyshack, which was shot the following year.

 Over his career, Murray has gotten into combative disagreements and feuds with several actors including Sean Young, Nick Nolte, Seth Green, Rob Schneider, Geena Davis, Lucy Liu, Anjelica Huston, Richard Dreyfuss, as well as with film director McG, and producer Laura Ziskin.